By Faith Barbara N Ruhinda at 1346 EAT on Friday 24 April 2026

 The call was made during an event organized by Igniteable Foundation under the theme “Strengthening the Voices of Women with Disabilities in Climate Action in Uganda.”
 The dialogue focused on amplifying the voices of marginalized groups and addressing structural barriers that limit their participation in climate-related initiatives.

-Speaking at the event, Phiona Bonabana, founder of Igniteable Foundation, said the organisation was established out of a personal passion to empower persons with disabilities and ensure they are included in shaping solutions that affect their communities.
+Speaking at the event, Phionah Boonabaana, founder of Igniteable Foundation, said the organisation was established out of a personal passion to empower persons with disabilities and ensure they are included in shaping solutions that affect their communities.

-“Igniteable Foundation is committed to empowering people with disabilities to take part in climate decision-making processes and to see the change they want in their communities,” Bonabana said.
+“Igniteable Foundation is committed to empowering people with disabilities to take part in climate decision-making processes and to see the change they want in their communities,” Boonabaana said.

 She noted that women with disabilities remain among the most vulnerable groups affected by climate change, yet their voices are often overlooked in policy and community responses.